ietf-wg-cellar/matroska-specification/notes.md

 ## Hearing-Impaired Flag

-The Hearing-Impaired flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not hearing-impaired.
+The Hearing-Impaired flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a user with a hearing impairment and that it **MAY** prefer to select a different track when selecting a default track for a user that is not hearing impaired.

 ## Visual-Impaired Flag

-The Visual-Impaired flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a visually impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not visually impaired.
+The Visual-Impaired flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a user with a visual impairment and that it **MAY** prefer to select a different track when selecting a default track for a user that is not visually impaired.

 ## Descriptions Flag

-The Descriptions flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a visually impaired user and that it **SHOULD NOT** automatically select this track when selecting a default track for a user that is not visually impaired.
+The Descriptions flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a user with a visual impairment and that it **SHOULD NOT** automatically select this track when selecting a default track for a user that is not visually impaired.

 ## Original Flag